Search the Health Library

 Research Interests: Child health; Adolescent health; Lifecourse; Self-regulation; Developmental origins of health and disease; Health disparities; Neurodevelopment; stress and health; Injury prevention ...read more

 Dr. Sara B. Johnson is an associate professor of pediatrics at the Johns Hopkins University School of Medicine with a joint appointment in the Department of Population, Family and Reproductive Health in the Bloomberg School of Public Health.
+She serves as the Co-Director of the Rales Center for the Integration of Health and Education and the Director of the General Academic Pediatrics Fellowship Program.

 - Director, General Academic Pediatrics Fellowship